maheshmhs/Programmer-s-Day/README.md

 This program itself is one of the engineering impact.
 It gives equal opportunities in programming to that creative sectors.
 Artits can now paint their program and be part of this engineering revolution.
 Although not very practical yet, this programming language just proves that engineering is limitless.

+The attached image itself it a program.
+Its written in PIET programming language.
+To run: any existing piet interpreter or compiler can be used.
+Or you can create your own interpreter.
+Easiest is to use online versions.
+This program was tested at http://www.bertnase.de/npiet/npiet-execute.php .
+Just upload the image and execute it and find out yourself what First Hand Foundation is.